Chapter 2 - Faculty and Academics

 2.44 Minors in Laboratories or Similar Facilities

-This policy applies to all minors who will tour, observe, or conduct research or a scholarly or artistic activity in a UTSA laboratory as part of an organized tour/program or as an individual observer or volunteer.
+This policy applies to all minors who will tour, observe, or conduct research or a scholarly or artistic activity in a UTSA laboratory as part of an organized tour/program/camp or as an individual observer or volunteer.
 It does not apply to emancipated minors, minors who are matriculated UTSA students or minors who are employed by UTSA.
-It also does not apply to summer camps, events coordinated through UTSA’s Events Management and Conference Services or any other activities involving minors who will not be permitted access into a UTSA laboratory.
+It also does not apply to athletic camps or events coordinated through UTSA’s Events Management and Conference Services or any other activities involving minors who will not be permitted access into a UTSA laboratory.

-- UTSA Handbook of Operating Procedures policy 9.13, Unsupervised Children on Campus
+UTSA Handbook of Operating Procedures policy 9.13, Minor Children on Campus

 If you have questions about HOP policy 2.44, Minors in Laboratories or Similar Facilities, contact the following office: